JMJHOX/date-simplify/README.md

 ```

 ## How to use it
-To get Started, you have to import "DateSimplify" as a service within your Angular app:
+To get Started, you have to import "DateSimplify" like this form within your Angular app:
 ```
 import { dateSimplify } from '@jmjhox/date-simplify'
 ```